Every NHL Team’s Worst Contract

 It’s not going to be popular in the Greater Toronto Area, but there really is no justification for the six-year contract Toronto Maple Leafs general manager Brad Treliving gave to 34-year-old Chris Tanev last summer.
 Yes, he is still a solid defenseman who helped the Stars reach the Western Conference Final as a deadline acquisition.
 He’s still a good player in the NHL.
 But there are clearly more good seasons behind him than in front of him.
 And a six-year extension for a player in his mid-30s is always going to raise eyebrows.

 Some will argue that in Free Agency, you have to stretch your budget to get the player you need, but that’s a logical fallacy: if a player isn’t worth a contract, he simply isn’t worth the contract, whether he’s a free agent or not.
-Some will argue that the four-year, $14 million extension given to Oliver Ekman-Larsson is worse than Tanev’s.
+And some might say that the four-year, $14 million extension given to Oliver Ekman-Larsson is worse than Tanev’s.
 They are both bad deals, but Tanev’s is more expensive and longer.
 If Ekman-Larsson and Tanev end up being the backbone pieces that help the Maple Leafs secure their first Stanley Cup since 1967, no one is going to care about the last few seasons on these deals.
-But if they don’t deliver fast, Toronto will be regretting these for a long time.
+But if they don’t deliver fast, Toronto will regret these for a long time.

 (Two years, $4.3 million)

-The Utah Hockey Club are inheriting the misdeeds of the Arizona Coyotes, but the general manager has been consistent for several seasons.
+The Utah Mammoth are inheriting the misdeeds of the Arizona Coyotes, but the general manager has been consistent for several seasons.
 Bill Armstrong inked Lawson Crouse to a five-year extension back in 2022, and while it’s hardly the worst contract in the world, the $4.3 million AAV is really high for a defense-first player.
-Crouse looked much better in the previous two seasons, eclipsing the 20-goal mark both times, but the 2024-25 season was more of a return to form: just 18 points in 81 games.
+Crouse had an especially poor 2024-25 season: just 18 points in 81 games.
 Yes, he’s very responsible in his own end, and he’s a valuable player at the right price.
 But $4.3 million simply isn’t the right price.

-I can already imagine the comments incoming: shouldn’t Elias Pettersson’s $11.5 million AAV be at the top of the list for Vancouver after an awful season?
-The answer might well be yes, but Pettersson has played at a superstar level before, and the Canucks will use everything they can to get him back to that level — or trade him before his NMC kicks in.
-So for now, we’ll focus on Dakota Joshua as the worst contract in Vancouver.
+This entry comes with a huge asterisk: for now, Elias Pettersson’s $11.5 million AAV is at the top of the list for Vancouver after an awful season.
+Yes, Pettersson has played at a superstar level before, and the Canucks will use everything they can to get him back to that level.
+But they missed their opportunity to trade him before his NMC kicked in, which means they’re now stuck with whatever version of Pettersson remains until or unless he decides to try a fresh start.

 Vegas Golden Knights: Ivan Barbashev